 Within 50 km from the main paths of Romea Germanica, all three sections show an important wealth of highly identifiable territorial characteristics:

-The whole Romea Strata is rich in place of intense spirituality, many linked to the memories of significant saints, such as Sant’Antonio da Padova, San Zeno in Verona, San Giacomo in Pistoia, etc. Linked to Marian spirituality are Monte Berico, Barbana, Castelmonte, Madonna della Corona, etc. Places that are the driving forces of the primitive faith are also present: Aquileia with its extraordinary budding (52 dioceses are born from Aquileia) Concordia Sagittaria, Nonantola, Modena, etc. There is notable presence of the remains of two evangelists: San Marco in the Basilica of Venice and San Luca in Santa Giustina di Padova.
+The whole Romea Strata is rich in places of intense spirituality, many linked to the memories of significant saints, such as Sant’Antonio da Padova, San Zeno in Verona, and San Giacomo in Pistoia.
+Linked to Marian spirituality are among others Monte Berico, Barbana, Castelmonte, and Madonna della Corona.
+Places that are the driving forces of the primitive faith are also present: Aquileia with its extraordinary budding (52 dioceses are born from Aquileia) Concordia Sagittaria, Nonantola, Modena, etc. There is notable presence of the remains of two evangelists: San Marco in the Basilica of Venice and San Luca in Santa Giustina di Padova.
 In addition, the following places boast a cultural significance that helps to understand the historical value of the itinerary:

 The Scientific Committee of Via Romea Germanica has identified and listed the following thematic lines of interest for the shared exhibitions and guides to be created in the project: places as a religious destination; urban pilgrimages of the spiritual destinations; shared religious rites and identities; sustainable religious and tourist hospitality (in the SDGs approach); relics, saints and sanctuaries of Romea Germanica; sacred music; local communities between awareness and social commitment of the territorial heritage; local sustainable development; Romea Germanica Festival.